FlippedDolphin/Cheap-FOCer-2/README.md

 I used bom.csv and bom.lcsc.csv to order JLCPCB and LCSC respectively.

-When I ordered the PCB and parts, I have already had some parts, so the order is mimimjm.
+When I ordered the PCB and parts, I have already had some parts, so my order is minimum.
 You need adjust the BOMS for your needs.

 I used position.csv for JLCPCB order because original one from Kicad has errors for some parts.
 You need to check the position when you order yours.